Vesper-Works/OuterWildsOnline/README.md

 Once the mod is downloaded, press the CONNECT TO SERVER button and you should load into the multiplayer game.

-Known bugs during connection process:
-- Pressing connect multiple times will result in failure, in case of this restart the game and press connect once.

 Any questions?
 Feel free to ping me on the Outer Wilds Discord - @Vesper

 Thanks for reading and I hope you have fun!